theuserge/TheUserge.github.io/deployment.md

 $ docker-compose up -d
 ```

 Changes will be fetched from git repo.
-You can change repo url from **docker-compose.yml** file.
+You can change Repo URL from **docker-compose.yml** file.

 ## Deploying with Legacy Method